Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 What should the patient do if they want to try and become pregnant?

 Patients are usually advised to stop taking the pill at the end of a pack and wait until after their first natural period before trying to become pregnant.
-Don’t forget to advise the patient on pre-pregnancy care such as folic acid and quitting smoking.
+Don’t forget to advise the patient on pre-pregnancy care such as folic acid and smoking cessation.

 What should the patient do if they want to stop taking the pill?